SobhanBose/Pacman/README.md

 # Pacman_Python

-Ghost is the primary class for the enemies  Target System Fetches target  Move Generator gives best move
+Ghost is the primary class for the enemies
+<br>Target System Fetches target  Move Generator gives best move

 All classes are done